Rockies fall behind early, score 5 in 9th to beat Rangers

 UP NEXT

-The Rockies haven’t announced a starter for Thursday’s home game against Arizona that will begin a four-game series.
+Rockies RHP Chi Chi Gonzalez (3-6, 6.08 ERA) will pitch Thursday’s home game against Atlanta to begin a four-game series.

 Rangers RHP Glenn Otto, acquired in the July 29 trade that sent Joey Gallo to the New York Yankees, will open a three-game series in Anaheim against Angels RHP Shohei Ohtani (8-1, 3.00 ERA) on Friday.
 Otto limited Houston to two hits in five scoreless innings and got a no-decision in his big-league debut last Friday.